Zhou (Joe) Li, (李洲)

 RA positions available: I am looking for self-motivated PhD students who have strong interests in system security.
 If you are interested, please don’t hesitate to contact me!
 More information can be found here.

 I am a tenure-track assistant professor in the department of Electrical Engineering & Computer Science at University of California, Irvine, with the focus on system security.
-I joined UCI in Fall 2018.
+I joined UCI EECS in Fall 2018 and I’m also affiliated with UCI Center for Embedded and Cyber-phyiscal Systems (CECS) and UCI Cybersecurity Policy & Research Institute (CPRI).
 Before that, I was a principal research scientist at RSA Laboratories, working on security analytics.
 My research has been successfully integrated into RSA products.
 My works have been reported by news media like NYTimes and awarded by research contests like NYU Best Applied Security Paper.

 Recent Research Areas & Interests

 - Data-driven security analytics.
 My research in this direction focuses on how to automatically identify cyber-attacks from large-scale operational logs (e.g., web proxy logs within an enterprise).
 Many machine-learning models have been developed to counter different techniques of cyber-attacks ([DSN’15][SecDev’16][CCS’16][ACSAC’16][RAID’17][ACSAC’18a]).

 - Internet measurement.
 By leveraging the large-scale Internet data collected passively and actively, my research helps our community gain deeper understanding about the security issues of Internet infrastructure (e.g., DNS [Security’18], domain registration [CCS’17][DSN’18], domain parking [Security’14] and online advertising [CCS’12]) and cyber-criminals’ strategies (e.g., blackhat SEO [Security’16], keyword abuse [S&P’17] and typo-squatting [S&P’15]).